Going to the range can cost a lot of time and money, especially in times of high ammo prices.

 |

-If you're using the dry fire app as your timer, each beep is 0.30 seconds long,
+If you're using the dry fire app as your timer, each beep is 0.30 seconds long.

-and it takes most people around 0.15 seconds to react to the beep.
+It takes most people around 0.15 seconds to react to the beep.

 So, dial the Par Time to 0.05 to simulate a Par Time of 0.20 and press the trigger before both beeps finish playing.